TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 13/Revelation 13.9.md

 ---

-If any man hath an ear, let him hear.
+If anyone has an ear, let him hear.